Scaling Impact: SBA Mentor-Protégé Program Boosts Small Businesses Growth

 DLR Group’s second mentor-protege, studio2G Architects LLP, is also a service-disabled veteran-owned architecture firm and happens to also hold woman-owned and HUBZone federal certifications.
 Their reputation as a design leader and role model in the local community is strengthened by these certifications.
 Two protégé partners on the east and west coasts, coupled with DLR Group’s 30+ offices, enables us to cover the entire US with a variety of resources and specialized design talent.

 Mentor-protégé programs help SDVOSBs leverage their unique expertise in integrated design.
 Surely, this is a great way to create spaces where everyone feels welcome, valued, and empowered.
+For more information on the unique capabilities and contributions of our SDVOSB mentor-protégé partners, visit Atriax Group and Studio 2G.

-Read our full Annual Report for 2022.
+Read our full Annual Report for 2024.

 To receive ideas like this directly to your inbox, subscribe to our email list.